Volkswagen 1-litre car: 2011 VW XL1 model

+2026 VW Mission Efficiency

+In 2026, Volkswagen unveiled the Mission Efficiency, a 'near production' concept car based on the ID.
+Polo, which uses a body shape reminiscent of the XL1, allowing up to 500 mi electric range from the 54.9 kWh battery.

 Production version

 In February 2012, Volkswagen confirmed that it would build a limited series of XL1s starting in 2013.
 The production version of the plug-in diesel-electric hybrid was unveiled at the 2013 Geneva Motor Show.

-As with the 2011 concept XL1, it is powered by an 800 cm^{3} two-cylinder diesel engine with 35 kW and a 20 kW electric motor.
+As with the 2011 concept XL1, it is powered by an 800 cm^{3} two-cylinder turbodiesel engine with 35 kW and a 20 kW electric motor.
 The combined power output is 51 kW and torque is 140 Nm.
-Power is delivered to the rear wheels through a seven-speed dual-clutch gearbox.
+Power is delivered to the rear wheels through a seven-speed DSG transmission.
 The wheels are fitted with low rolling resistance tyres sized 115/80 R15 (front) and 145/55 R16 (rear).
 The drag coefficient has increased slightly from 0.186 to 0.189.
 The production version delivers an all-electric range of 50 km, in addition to a 10-litre fuel tank which allows for over 400 km of real-life driving until the car needs to be refueled.

+Energy used by the electric motor is stored is a 5.5 kWh lithium-ion battery.
+The electric powertrain's charger is not builtin, like in most electrified cars, but rather an external unit delivered with the car and designed to be stowed in the boot.
+This was done to address weight concerns, according to the XL1's service training manual.
+Fully charged, the XL1 can travel up to 35 km on electric power.